How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 Differentiating Between Affordability Versus Qualification on a $100K Salary

 Mortgage affordability is the monthly payment at your contract rate, which is what you actually pay.
-Mortgage qualification uses the higher stress-tested rate, which typically results in a lower maximum approval compared to what you can afford.
+Mortgage qualification uses the higher stress-tested rate, which typically results in a lower maximum approved amount than what you can afford.
 Conversely, if interest rates or property taxes are lower than those used to calculate your baseline approval amount, then your stress-tested payment decreases, and your mortgage approval can rise without requiring a change to your income.

 The Monthly Costs Affecting Your Mortgage Approval

 Before you estimate your budget, use the GDS and TDS debt service ratios as anchors for the monthly costs that lenders always include.
-This practice prevents overestimating approval or being surprised by the approved amount after the mortgage is underwritten.
+This practice prevents overestimating the mortgage approval or being surprised by the approved amount after underwriting.

 Property taxes

 A practical baseline is 1% of the purchase price per year, divided monthly.
-Municipal property tax rates vary, so this is a conservative planning rule if you do not have a tax bill or MLS listing to confirm the exact value yet.
+Municipal property tax rates vary, so this is a conservative planning rule if you do not yet have a tax bill or MLS listing to confirm the exact value.

 Heating

 Underwriters assume at least $100 per month for a house and $60 per month for a condo.
 Heating costs for larger or older homes, or those located outside of the city, can run higher, especially if their furnaces are still running on propane or oil.
-Mortgage lenders have internal guidelines to calculate the heating costs based on property type and size.
+Mortgage lenders have internal guidelines for calculating heating costs based on property type and size.

 Condo fees